Winter Parking

 Winter Parking Ordinance

 The City of Columbia Heights has an ordinance regulating overnight parking.
-This ordinance makes it unlawful to park any vehicle on any street within the City between the hours of 2 and 6 AM from Nov 1 through March 31 unless a permit has been issued for that vehicle.
+For the 2023-2024 plowing season, the ordinance will go into effect starting Nov 15, 2023 and end by March 15, 2024.
+During these dates, it is unlawful to park any vehicle on any street within the City between the hours of 2 and 6 am unless a permit has been issued for that vehicle.

 Listen to a Q&A about the winter parking rules with the Police Chief and Public Works director here